• Skip to primary navigation

 Bake the cake in an 8x12 inch baking tin to make little, mini cakes.
 Short and thin with a crunchy coat of chocolate on top.
 I cut them small, so they are only a bit or two.

-The snack cakes cut better once fully cooled and frosting has gotten hard again.
+The snack cakes cut better once fully cooled and the frosting has gotten hard again.

 Once cakes are fully cool they can be stored.
-Cakes will keep in an air-tight container and refrigerated for about a week.
+Cakes will be kept in an air-tight container and refrigerated for about a week.

 📖 Recipe